Husenap/JalapenoMadness/_posts/contests/2016-07-05-CodeBusters.md

 The final day of the contest was here!
 These 8 days had felt like forever, but at the same time super short.

-I spent the last day trying to tweak my busters' behaviours and made a few changes:
+I spent the last day trying to tweak my busters' behaviour and made a few changes:

 * I tried squaring the values in the sorting function explained above to give more importance to the distance, this way, my busters would rather pick a 15 ghost that is close to my base than picking a 3 ghost that is very far away, since I can't be sure it's still there.
 * I also told my busters to go camp at the enemy base once there were no ghosts left on the map, of the ones my busters knew of, that is.